 Robert atte Cumbe was listed in the Subsidy Rolls of Sussex in 1296, and Thomas de Combe was listed in the Assize Rolls of Kent in the year 1317.
 Today Combs is a small village in Derbyshire and a parish, in the union and hundred of Stow, Suffolk.

-Important Dates for the Combes family
+Early History of the Combes family

 This web page shows only a small excerpt of our Combes research.
 Another 70 words (5 lines of text) covering the years 1460, 1651, 1586, 1667, 1616 and 1640 are included under the topic Early Combes History in all our PDF Extended History products and printed products wherever possible.